cecat/MyHASS/_posts/DRAFT-JAN2026.md

 * <a href="https://www.amazon.com/dp/B0F5QCK6X5"
    target="_blank" rel="noopener noreferrer">ESP32 controller</a>.
 * <a href="https://www.amazon.com/dp/B0D9M1KRYL"
    target="_blank" rel="noopener noreferrer">12v-to-5v Buck Converter</a>.
-This is a bit bulky but it's weatherproof and more robust than lower power / smaller form vactor alternatives such as
+   This is a bit bulky but it's weatherproof and more robust - can handle up to 3A whereas lower power / smaller form vactor alternatives such as
       <a href="https://www.amazon.com/dp/B0B779ZYN1"
-      target="_blank" rel="noopener noreferrer">this</a>.
+      target="_blank" rel="noopener noreferrer">this</a> are only rated for 1.8A (still not bad!).
 * <a href="https://www.amazon.com/dp/B08R6BCSYC"
    target="_blank" rel="noopener noreferrer">Logic level shifter (to boost 3.3v to 5v).</a>.
 * <a href="https://www.amazon.com/dp/B09CDQWTFG"